armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-49.md

 ---

+## Changes

-Minor change: Update the account that create the releases versions
+Update the account that creates the release versions.
+This change does not impact end users.